Tapas in Granada, Spain.

 And then we headed to a bar where we danced to weird American music (I’ve never before heard the Batman theme song played in a bar) and drank a weird local liqueur mixed with coke that tasted like mint toothpaste.

-And the next night I went with two travelers from Queensland, Australia and a guy from North Carolina.
-And we drank cerveza and got free sandwiches with pasta salad and fries or potatoes.
+The next night I went with two travelers from Queensland, Australia and a guy from North Carolina.
+And we drank cerveza and got free tapas of sandwiches with pasta salad and fries or potatoes.

 And that night I went out with the same guy from Paris and an opera singer and we got sausages at one bar (and completely forgot to pay…but went back and made right later) and then ordered some more off the menu to go along with our free ones at another…